President Obama Recognizes SNHU's College for America in Major Policy Speech on College Affordability

 ''SNHU’s competency-based education also extends to on campus programming with its Degree in Three and College Unbound models, as examples.

-Degree in Three allows students the opportunity to earn an SNHU business degree in three years without attending summer classes and saving nearly 25% in tuition.
+Degree in Three allows students the opportunity to earn a SNHU business degree without attending summer classes and saving nearly 25% in tuition.

 College Unbound emphasizes project-based, real-world learning instead of classroom time.
 Students graduate ready to lead and with experiences, skills and knowledge that set them apart from other graduates.
 They will be ''career-ready'' and already will have professional experience in your field of interest.